Stagefright071/Macchanger_py/README.md

 To install, run install.sh according to your linux distro.

-Windows and MacOS are NOT supported.
-MacOS might work but is not tested
+Windows and MacOS are NOT supported and will not work.

 **_Install_**